bepetersn/syscall_example/README.md

 #### cs3753_add.c

 This is the source file for the "cs3753_add" syscall which I added to the kernel.
-From the root of the linux source directory, it needs to be placed in the arch/<your architecture>/kernel/ directory (I used "x86" arch -- writing it that way from here on).
+From the root of the linux source directory (linux root), it needs to be placed in the arch/<your architecture>/kernel/ directory (I used "x86" arch -- writing it that way from here on).
 This will be built into an object file (.o) and then included with the kernel.

 #### Makefile

-I modified this file, also present from the root of the linux source directory, at the arch/x86/kernel directory.
+I modified this file, also present from <linux root>/arch/x86/kernel directory.
 This is the Makefile for the kernel, used for making it easier to compile all its C programs with the GCC via something like `make && make module_installs && make install`.
 Makefiles consist of a set of targets and intelligently determine how to build or re-build files based on their extension.
 This is extended by the `kbuild` system with the concept of "goal definitions", beginning with "obj-y" or "obj-m" (or variables to be substituted in with "y" or "m").

 I added a line, `obj-y += cs3753_add.o` to tell the Makefile to build and include the cs3753.o file as a built-in with the kernel.